For more information contact:

-- If incurred by an enterprise account, must be recovered by recharge activities through the rates.
+- If incurred by an enterprise account, must be recovered by internal service activities through the rates.

-- If incurred by a recharge operation, may be recovered by recharge activities through the rates.
+- If incurred by an internal service provider, may be recovered by internal service activities through the rates.

 Include each individual employee (e.g. faculty member, sponsored project administrator), who spends a portion of his or her time directly involved with the activities of the service center.
 Include the percentage of full time equivalent effort that each individual devotes to the service center plus fringe benefits to derive the amount to be included in the charge rate for the activity.

-NOTE: After an account number is assigned to a new service center, the individuals earning salaries and wages in the operation must have their supporting account sources adjusted to reflect the change in activity.
+NOTE: After Foundation Data Model (FDM) worktags are assigned to a new service center, the individuals earning salaries and wages in the operation must have their supporting account sources adjusted to reflect the change in activity.
 Contact General Accounting for assistance as needed.

-Supplies or materials that are identifiable with a specific client’s order should be billed directly to that client.
-If the supplies and materials cannot be identified with a specific client or order, such items should be included in the supplies and materials expense pool and used to calculate the charge rate for all clients.
+Supplies or materials that are identifiable with a specific customer’s order should be billed directly to that customer.
+If the supplies and materials cannot be identified with a specific customer or order, such items should be included in the supplies and materials expense pool and used to calculate the charge rate for all customers.

-All other direct costs, e.g., travel costs and costs of equipment maintenance contracts, should be specified in the schedule and included in the calculation of the billing rate.
+All other direct costs, e.g., costs of equipment maintenance contracts, should be specified in the schedule and included in the calculation of the billing rate.

-For information regarding equipment costs to be included in the recharge rate development refer to Equipment below.
+For information regarding equipment costs to be included in the internal service rate development refer to Equipment.

 Certain service centers are assessed the administrative service charge by the central administration.
 These costs are includable in the operations rate computation and should be documented on the spreadsheet.
-These costs are not the same as University-wide facilities and administrative costs, which are costs incurred for the university as a whole.
+These overhead costs are not the same as University-wide facilities and administrative costs, which are costs incurred for the University as a whole.
+(See BPPM 40.25.)

-NOTE: The administrative service charge is not to be included in rates assessed projects supported by federal grants and contracts that already pay F&A costs.
+NOTE: The administrative service charge is not to be included in rates assessed projects supported by federal grants.

 Contact General Accounting if the cost of a building or building component is to be factored into the rate calculation.